navveenb/lean-agentic-ai/Day_2.md

 ### Mental Model

 A simple AI agent is like a **function** — it performs a fixed action on command.
-An agentic AI is like a **collaborator** — it makes choices, adapts behavior, and learns from past interactions.
+An agentic AI is like a **collaborator** — it makes decisions, adapts behavior, and learns from past interactions.

 ---

 ### Developer Insight

 If you’ve used frameworks like LangChain, AutoGen, or CrewAI, you’ve likely built **agents**.
-To design them as **agentic**, consider:
+To evolve them into **agentic systems**, you’ll need:

 - Memory (short- or long-term)
-- Reflection (revisiting outcomes)
+- Reflection (learning from outcomes)
-- Goal decomposition (breaking large tasks into steps)
+- Goal decomposition (breaking tasks into steps)
-- Orchestration logic (deciding the next best action)
+- Orchestration logic (deciding next best actions)
+- Boundaries (when to stop, defer, or fail gracefully)

 ---

 ### Why It Matters

-Agentic behavior unlocks intelligent automation — but without thoughtful design, it can lead to:
+Agentic behavior enables intelligent workflows — but it must be applied responsibly.

-- Redundant processing
+Well-designed agentic systems:
+- Avoid unnecessary steps and model calls
-- Repeated mistakes from lack of memory
+- Use memory selectively
-- Overuse of models or tools
+- Invoke tools with a clear reason

-Designing for **agentic behavior** means calibrating autonomy, embedding memory selectively, and managing tool invocations responsibly.
+- Operate within defined autonomy levels

+This keeps systems lean, cost-effective, interpretable — and aligned with ethical, responsible computing practices.

 ---

 ### Key Principle

 > **Agents do tasks.
 Agentic systems make decisions.**
-Agentic design balances autonomy with control, memory with clarity, and intelligence with intent.
+Agentic design means balancing autonomy with control, memory with clarity, and intelligence with responsibility.

 ---

-📖 Explore the levels of autonomy and orchestration strategies in
+📖 Learn more about layered autonomy and orchestration patterns in
 [Lean Agentic AI: Cost, Carbon, and Control](https://leanagenticai.com/)